Snapshot Management

 | Delete associated Metadata Files | When enabled, removes manifest lists and manifest files that are only referenced by expired snapshots. |

-| Create associated files | Create cleanup records for data files only referenced by expired snapshots. |
+| Delete associated files | Remove data files that are only referenced by expired snapshots. |

-| Schedule (cron) | Default: 0 0 * * * * (every hour).
+| Schedule (cron) | Default: 0 0 * * * (daily at midnight).
 Controls how often LakeOps checks for expired snapshots. |

 Using the snapshot retention UI